foundersandcoders/git-workflow-workshop-for-two/README.md

   $ git branch update-class-heading
   ```

-1. Both programmers leave the master branch by switching to the new branches.
+1. Both programmers leave the main branch by switching to the new branches.

   ```sh
   # Programmer 1: